tomcornelis/spark_tnp/README.md

 ```
   ./converter.py
 ```
 - The above step might fail a few times randomly.
+Comment out the already finished ones in the script and repeat.
-In order to avoid disk space issues the ROOT files are copied one by one to the analytix cluster and deleted immediately after.
+- In order to avoid disk space issues the ROOT files are copied by the script one by one to the analytix cluster and deleted immediately after.

 ### ROOT to PARQUET (alternative way)